kubernetes/ingress-nginx/docs/index.md

 ## What is an IngressClass and why is it important for users of Ingress-NGINX controller now ?

 IngressClass is a Kubernetes resource.
 See the description below.
-Its important because until now, a default install of the Ingress-NGINX controller did not require any IngressClass object.
+It's important because until now, a default install of the Ingress-NGINX controller did not require any IngressClass object.
 From version 1.0.0 of the Ingress-NGINX Controller, an IngressClass object is required.

 On clusters with more than one instance of the Ingress-NGINX controller, all instances of the controllers must be aware of which Ingress objects they serve.
 The `ingressClassName` field of an Ingress is the way to let the controller know about that.